 Health insurance can be difficult to understand as insurance coverage and/or providers often change on a yearly basis.
 If your employer has recently taken on a new provider through open-enrollment, you surely have questions about what’s covered.

 Hillside is happy to provide helpful information regarding mental health services in relation to insurance providers and coverage.
 Below is a listing of mental health insurance providers that we regularly work with and offer some type of mental health insurance coverage.

 However, if you do not see your provider on this list, please contact us.
 We are constantly credentialing with new plans both commercial and Medicaid plans.

 Also if we are not in-network with your plan, we can always work with you as an out-of-network provider.
 We have been successful in getting plans to agree to a Single Case Agreement to treat your child for this one stay as in-network providers.
-Most plans will agree to these Single Cases as we are currently the only Child and Adolescent Program in the Nation that has the Linehan DBT Certificate of Approval.
-We also work with families for private or self-pay situations.
+If the client meets clinical necessity criteria and DBT treatment is indicated, most plans will agree to these Single Cases as we are currently the only Child and Adolescent Residential Program in the nation that has been recognized by the DBT Linehan Board of Certification as a Certified Program.
+We also work with families with private or self-pay situations.

 Accepted Insurance Providers Offering Mental Health Coverage: